Visiting Hierve el Agua: Tours, Tips, How to Get There & What to Expect

 💰 Entry Fee: ~$50 pesos + parking

-🛻 How to Get There: Tour, private driver, or DIY (see below)
+🛻 How to Get There: Tour, private driver, or DIY (details below)

 How to Get from Oaxaca City to Hierve el Agua?